-- 12 have an advised harvestable surplus as they are exceeding their Conservation Limits. - The remaining 4 rivers may be opened on a catch and release only basis subject to IFI management criteria as they are they have a high probability of achieving 65% of their CL or exceeding the minimum fry threshold in catchment wide electrofishing,
+- 12 have an advised harvestable surplus as they are exceeding their Conservation Limits. - Three rivers may be opened on a catch and release only basis subject to IFI management criteria as they are they have a high probability of achieving 65% of their CL or exceeding the minimum fry threshold in catchment wide electrofishing. - One river is not meeting >65% CL and not exceeding the catchment wide electro-fishing salmon fry threshold.

-Amongst the stocks being assessed are 58 river stocks where no rod catch data has been available since 2006 and the most recent annual average rod catch (2002-2006) has been less than 10 salmon, making a direct assessment difficult.
+Amongst the stocks being assessed are 54 river stocks where no rod catch data has been available since 2006 and the most recent annual average rod catch (2002-2006) has been less than 10 salmon, making a direct assessment difficult.
 Although these are insignificant fisheries (accounting for less than 0.5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
-Because there is no recent means of direct salmon stock assessment on these rivers, the SSCS have not provided an assessment of CL attainment on these rivers for the 2016 advice.
+Because there is no recent means of direct salmon stock assessment on these rivers, the SSCS have not provided an assessment of CL attainment on these rivers for the 2017 advice.
 The SSCS advise that these rivers remain closed until additional information is made available to assess stock status relative to their Conservation Limits.
+In effect this means that stocks in 89 salmon rivers are assessed annually.

-There are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats directive.
-Of these, only 22 are above their CL.
+There are currently 40 rivers or river tributaries of the 141 salmon rivers assessed by the SSCS in SACs where salmon have a qualifying interest under the EU Habitats directive.
+Of these, only 21 are above their CL.